pseudohuman92/visitor-rules-engine/README.md

 To stop: <CTRL+C> or mvn jetty:stop (if running in background)

 ## To run the client

-Install yarn.
+Install yarn and npm.

 To install dependencies: yarn install

 To start sever: yarn start